-If you work with Microsoft’s Excel regularly, you may notice a green triangle in the Excel cell and wonder what it does, if you can control it and how to remove it.
+If you work with Microsoft’s Excel regularly, you may notice a green triangle in the Excel cell (in the red circle below)and wonder what it does, if you can control it and how to remove it.

 The simple answer is that it is an error checking feature in Excel.
 Whenever you see the green triangles it means that Excel has found something in the cell that could be a risk.